 Yes!
 A 1:1 meeting template standardizes your 1:1s and gives every team member a place to ask questions and store discussion topics and talking points.
 Say goodbye to “quick Slacks” asking the big questions—with a standardized template, you can capture discussion topics, action items, and key takeaways to create a central source of information for all of your employee’s needs.

+1:1 meetings are the perfect place for managers to work with their direct reports on goal setting, chat through blockers, and exchange feedback.
 Make sure your 1:1 meeting template has a place to store discussion topics, action items, reference information, and long-term goals or OKRs.
 Then, duplicate the template for each employee so each of your direct reports have a central source of information.

 Nope!
 You can use 1:1 meeting templates for a 1:1 meeting between two peers, a cross-functional 1:1 meeting, or even a 1:1 meeting between you and your skip level (aka your manager’s manager).
 Think of it this way—if you meet with them on a regular basis, use your 1:1 meeting template to create a home base for your discussion and action items.